 6. The Dog Behavior Problem Solver

-If you’ve noticed your rescue dog exhibiting some behavioral issues, The Dog Behavior Problem Solver can be a great resource that will help you to better understand dog behavior and how to handle them appropriately and effectively.
+If you’ve noticed your rescue dog exhibiting some behavioral issues, The Dog Behavior Problem Solver can be a great resource that will help you to better understand dog behavior and how to handle it appropriately and effectively.

 The book uses reward-based training and positive training techniques to help build trust between you and your dog.
 It also provides training instructions that are simple and easy to follow, so you can quickly grasp the concept of each module.

 One thing to note is that this book tends to favor the clicker method.
 If you aren’t interested in clicker training, you can make some modifications to the training instructions.
 However, you may also face some unavoidable roadblocks if you don’t use a clicker.